-TOPIC PUPILS SHOULD KNOW Mental wellbeing that mental wellbeing is a normal part of daily life, in the same way as physical health.
-This is regularly revisited as part of our mental health and wellbeing assemblies. that there is a normal range of emotions (e.g. happiness, sadness, anger, fear, surprise, nervousness) and scale of emotions that all humans experience in relation to different experiences and situations. how to recognise and talk about their emotions, including having a varied vocabulary of words to use when talking about their own and others' feelings. how to judge whether what they are feeling and how they are behaving is appropriate and proportionate. the benefits of physical exercise, time outdoors, community participation, voluntary and service-based activity on mental wellbeing and happiness. simple self-care techniques, including the importance of rest, time spent with friends and family and the benefits of hobbies and interests. isolation and loneliness can affect children and that it is very important for children to discuss their feelings with an adult and seek support. that bullying (including cyberbullying) has a negative and often lasting impact on mental wellbeing. where and how to seek support (including recognising the triggers for seeking support), including whom in school they should speak to if they are worried about their own or someone else's mental wellbeing or ability to control their emotions (including issues arising online). it is common for people to experience mental ill health.
-For many people who do, the problems can be resolved if the right support is made available, especially if accessed early enough.
+TOPIC PUPILS SHOULD KNOW that mental wellbeing is a normal part of daily life, in the sam as physical health.
+This is regularly revisited as part of our menhealth and wellbeing assemblies. that there is a normal range of emotions (e.g. happiness, sadranger, fear, surprise, nervousness) and scale of emotions that a humans experience in relation to different experiences and situations. how to recognise and talk about their emotions, including havaried vocabulary of words to use when talking about their on others' feelings. how to judge whether what they are feeling and how they are behaving is appropriate and proportionate. the benefits of physical exercise, time outdoors, community participation, voluntary and service-based activity on mental wellbeing and happiness. simple self-care techniques, including the importance of rest, spent with friends and family and the benefits of hobbies and interests. isolation and loneliness can affect children and that it is very important for children to discuss their feelings with an adult seek support. that bullying (including cyberbullying) has a negative and oft lasting impact on mental wellbeing. where and how to seek support (including recognising the trifor seeking support), including whom in school they should sif they are worried about their own or someone else's mental wellbeing or ability to control their emotions (including issue arising online). it is common for people to experience mental ill health.
+For me people who do, the problems can be resolved if the right support made available, especially if accessed early enough. time and